 Marine Corps MOS's can be very misleading and you need to clearly understand that certain jobs may land you in a type of unit that you may not want to serve in.
-Two identical Marines with the exact same MOS serving in different types of units can experience two very different Marine Corps'.
+Two identical Marines with the exact same MOS serving in different unit types can experience two very different Marine Corps'.
 How can that be you ask?

 Well it all depends on what type of unit you are assigned to.
 As an example, a Field Radio Operator can be sent to any type of unit from infantry to artillery, radiomen man the radios.
 From tanks to amphibious vehicles, radiomen are needed to ensure communication gear is installed and operated properly.
 Engineer, air wing and artillery are other examples of unit types that radio operators can end up in.
 These same unit types will also contain several other common MOS's such as admin, supply, motor t and several others.
 So if you are trying to avoid the field and deployments by picking a job like admin, just understand you can end up in a unit that deploys and goes to the field such as an infantry battalion.

-A radio operator who is in a grunt battalion will experience a much different Marine Corps than say a radio operator who is attached to an air wing unit.
-A radio operator in a larger communications unit will experience a different Corps than a Marine radio man who is attached to an artillery unit.
+A radio operator who is in a grunt battalion will experience a much different Marine Corps then say a radio operator who is attached to an air wing unit.
+A radio operator in a larger headquarter type communications unit will experience a different Corps than a Marine radio man who is attached to an artillery unit.
 With some jobs such as admin, despite being in different types of units, your job is still the same since your job doesn't deal directly with training like the radio operator MOS.
 It's just your environment, deployments and standards that might differ from unit type to unit type.
 This is why you need to remember that experiences will vary from Marine to Marine.

 JOBS FOUND IN AN INFANTRY BATTALION